sorentwo/soren-website/_posts/2019-08-02-oban-recipes-part-3-reliable-scheduling.md

 ### Use Case: Delivering Daily Digest Emails

 When a new user signs up to use our site we need to start sending them daily digest emails.
-We want the emails to be delivered round the same time they signed up every 24 hours.
+We want to deliver the emails around the same time a user signed up every, repeating every 24 hours.
 It is important that we don't spam them with duplicate emails, so we ensure that the next email is only scheduled on our first attempt.

 ```elixir